-Hardy geraniums, on the other hand, occur worldwide in temperate regions with representatives growing in Europe, North America, New Zealand and much of Asia.
+They occur worldwide in temperate regions with representatives growing in Europe, North America, New Zealand and much of Asia.
 Geraniums are winter hardy (perennial) and can be used in a variety of gardening conditions from rock gardens to shady woodland gardens.
-Pelargoniums and Geraniums are both members of the family Geraniaceae, along with Erodium, commonly known as storksbill.
+Members of the family Geraniaceae, along with Erodium, commonly known as storksbill.

 Geraniums are referred to as “cranesbills” because the plant’s fruit resembles a crane’s bill.
 The genus geranium has four hundred species and countless cultivars.
 However, not all geranium species are suitable for the garden as some are not hardy enough to survive winters outdoors in northern climates, while others are very weedy in nature.